objcio/articles/2014-09-10-swift-classes-vs-structs.md

 Now that we understand the differences between how value and reference types *behave*, let's talk about the differences between how we might use them.

-Swift might someday have reference types other than objects, but we'll focus on objects as the exemplar reference types for this discussion.
+Swift might someday have reference types other than objects, but for this discussion, we'll focus on objects as the exemplar reference types.

 We reference objects in code the same way we reference objects in the real world.
 Books often use a real-world metaphor to teach people object-oriented programming: you can make a `Dog` class, then instantiate it to define `fido`.
 If you pass `fido` around to different parts of the system, they're all still talking about the same `fido`.
 That makes sense, since if you actually had a dog named Fido, whenever you would talk about him in conversation, you'd be transmitting his *name*—not the dog itself, whatever that would mean.
 You'd be relying on everyone else having some idea of who Fido is.
-When you use objects, you're passing "names" of instances around the system.
+When you use objects, you're passing 'names' of instances around the system.

 Values are like data.
-If you send someone a table of expenses, you're not sending them a label which represents that information—you're sending them *the information itself*.
+If you send someone a table of expenses, you're not sending that person a label that represents that information—you're sending *the information itself*.
 Without talking to anyone else, the listener could calculate a total, or write the expenses down to consult later.
 If the listener prints out the expenses and modifies them, that doesn't modify the table you still have.

-A value can be a number, perhaps representing a price, or a string, like a description.
+A value can be a number, perhaps representing a price, or a string—like a description.
 It could be a selection among options—an enum: was this expense for a dinner, for travel, or for materials?
 It could contain several other values in named positions, like the `CLLocationCoordinate2D` struct, which specifies a latitude and longitude.
 Or it could be a list of other values... and so on.

 Fido might run around and bark on his own accord.
 He might have special behavior that makes him different from every other dog.
 He might have relationships established with others.
 You can't just swap Fido out for another dog—your kids could tell the difference!
 But the table of expenses exists in isolation.
 Those strings and numbers don't *do* anything.
 They aren't going to change out from under you.
 No matter how many different ways you write the "6" in the first column, it's still just a "6."